hiroouru/Thrust_Measurement_System/README.md

 - Force data is sometimes incorrect(sometimes it goes below 0)
 - Ble signal is weak. connecting server to client via relays is hardly working.(but it worked on the experiment day "fortunately". next time i'll use WIFI)
 - Not making structure, apparent flaws. it was on just breadboard.
+- Nozzle of the engine was broken.
+- Shape of thrust graph was not correspond to the expected one.